 How to spot similar issues while analyzing the results of your surveys?
 Filter answers based on browsers.
 You might see that most of the answers suggesting a certain problem come from visitors using the same browser and people using a different browser rate their experience well.
 Make sure to fix elements that survey participants complain about.
 Also, test your whole website on this browser as there are likely to be other bugs as well.

-Mobile website experience
+Mobile website user experience survey

-Researching mobile website experience is not much different from a desktop version.
+Researching mobile website user experience is not much different from a desktop version.
 You can use the same set of questions and tips presented in the next section apply to mobile experience surveys as well.
 The one big difference concerns targeting – you can’t use exit intent targeting because it’s simply impossible.
 There is no way to detect when a person leaves your website so no survey is triggered.
-For this reason, it’s recommended to run a specific survey targeted on mobile devices.
+For this reason, it’s recommended to run a specific survey targeted at mobile devices.
 Set the survey to appear when a person browses more pages than average.

 Similarly to analyzing results of desktop surveys, filter answers based on devices or browsers to spot flaws that exist only in certain circumstances.